pkp/ojs-user-guide/en/settings.md

 ### <a name="workflow-components"></a>Components

-Your publication files may consist of a number of components, including a book-length manuscript or a chapter-length manuscript, as well as illustrations, glossary, index and more.
+Your publication files may consist of a number of components, including a article text, research materials, data sets and more.

 When authors and editors upload files to a submission, they will be asked to identify the component of this file.